Back to Living Real Change

 “We’ve gotten to a point where we [Americans] eat a lot – a lot more than we need to,” he says.

-While you don’t have to cut your favorite treats from your diet, indulge only occasionally.
-And when you do splurge, stick to a smaller portion.
+While you don’t have to eliminate your favorite treats from your diet, indulge only occasionally.
+When you do splurge, stick to a smaller portion.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.